 - Collect – gather key information about customer issues before routing them to assisted service (Example: gathering background information from the customer, such as the date of purchase and whether a return or a refund is being requested, and why)

-The best AI chatbots integrate with agent desks and other back-end systems to personalize and contextualize responses to customers.
+Netomi’s AI-powered chatbot integrates with agent desks and other back-end systems, to personalize and contextualize responses to customers.
 With such native integration, businesses can fully automate repetitive customer queries (upwards of 80% of all tickets), and provide pertinent articles from a company’s knowledge base.

 Some issues may carry more complexity or sensitivity, which is why it is always important to offer an escalation path to human agents, based on topic, customer profile, or instances when a customer asks to converse with one.
 A human agent may need to intervene if a customer is growing increasingly angry or frustrated, or if the AI is unable to comprehend a customer’s intent.

 Knowledge bases that are powered by AI, on the other hand, enable even faster service 8.
 Based on the context of an ongoing conversation, AI can also help with surfacing relevant knowledge to agents, information that is needed in that particular moment (if a customer is inquiring about sandal sizes, it is time to pull up the spring/summer catalog).
-AI can also ensure that a company’s knowledge base remains relevant – such as flagging content for review at regular intervals, leveraging machine learning to identify articles that require updated titles, fresh content, and better search labels, as well as suggesting new content based on what customers are asking for in their support requests.
+AI can also ensure that a company’s knowledge base remains relevant – such as flagging content for review at regular intervals, leveraging machine learning to identify articles that require updated titles, fresh content, and better search labels, as well as suggest new content based on what customers are asking for in their support requests.

 There are numerous knowledge base softwares on the market, tools specifically designed to help businesses create, organize, and manage their self-service content for their customers, as well as internal support teams (check out Netomi’s top 15 picks, as well as tips for selecting the right one)!

 The customer self-service revolution

 By deploying intelligent self-service that leverages machine learning to deliver the content that’s most relevant to the individual customer, businesses can help their customers become better and more efficient at resolving their own issues.
-Empowering customers to help themselves leads to faster resolution time while reducing ticket volumes and support costs for companies.
+When customers are empowered to help themselves, it leads to faster resolution times, and also reduces support costs and ticket volumes for companies.